jannikbuschke/formik-antd/README.md

 ## Form- and Field-level Validation

-Formik provides form- and field-level validation callbacks to provide validation logic https://jaredpalmer.com/formik/docs/guides/validation.
+Formik provides form- and field-level [validation callbacks](https://jaredpalmer.com/formik/docs/guides/validation) to provide validation logic.
 How to validate is neither part of formik nor of this library.

-Form-level validation is done as usual by setting formiks `validate` prop.
+Form-level validation is done by setting formiks `validate` prop.
 Field-level validation is optional available on the components.
 Additional to the `name` prop formiks optional `validate?: (value: any) => undefined | string | Promise<any>` is added to all core components to allow field-level validation.

-## Renderiong Validation Feedback
+## Rendering Validation Feedback

 Showing validation messages can be accomplished with the `Form.Item` component (or `FormItem` which is the same).
 It
 - renders *error* messages if the field has been touched and the corresponding field has a validation error (and changes the border color of enclosed input component to red).